 Figure 2.
 Main experiment.
 A Psychometric functions for the first human subject.
-Proportion 'top back' chosen as a function of onscreen delay for each luminance difference between the eyes (colors) and each eccentricity (subplots) for subject S1.
-Luminance differences are expressed as interocular differences in optical density ( $\Delta O = [-0.6, -0.3, 0.3, 0.6]$ , colors; see Methods).
-Points of subjective equalities (PSEs; arrows) indicate the critical onscreen delays required to make the stimulus appear to rotate in the plane of the screen.
-B Critical onscreen delay as a function of eccentricity for the four interocular luminance differences.
+Proportion 'top back' chosen as a function of onscreen delay for each luminance difference (colors) and each eccentricity (subplots) for subject S1.
+B Critical onscreen delay as a function of eccentricity for four interocular luminance differences (colors; $\Delta O$ =[-0.6,-0.3,0.3,0.6]).
 Delays decrease systematically with eccentricity.
 Shaded regions indicate bootstrapped 68% confidence intervals (approximately +1 standard error).
 In cases where shaded regions are not visible, it is because the confidence interval is smaller than the datapoint.
 C As in B, but for averaged data across subjects.
-Shaded regions indicate standard deviations across subjects, D Interocular delays as a function of interocular difference in optical density, for five different eccentricities (replotted data in A).
+Shaded regions indicate standard deviations across subjects.
+D Interocular delays as a function of interocular difference in optical density, for five different eccentricities (replotted data in A).
 Best-fit regression lines, computed via weighted linear regression, are also shown.
 The slopes of the best-fit lines decrease systematically with eccentricity, again indicating that the same luminance difference causes smaller interocular delays as eccentricity increases.
 E As in D, for group averaged data.
 F Best-fit slopes (see D and E) at each eccentricity for all individual subjects and the average data (symbols and solid lines).
 The best-fit power function-computed from the average data (stars)-is also shown (dashed black line; see Methods).
 For the group average data, the delays caused by a given luminance difference decrease with eccentricity raised to a power of -0.33.
-(Individual subject best-fit powers, in order, are m = [-0.34, -0.34]0.34, -0.21, -0.34, -0.40].)
-Hence, 8-fold increases in eccentricity are associated with 2-fold decreases in visual processing delay.
+(Individual subject best-fit powers, in order, are m = [-0.34, -0.34, -0.21, -0.34, -0.40].)
+Hence, an 8-fold increases in eccentricity are associated with 2-fold decreases in visual processing delay.

 To summarize the influence of eccentricity on visual processing delays, we plot how the slopes of the best-fit lines (see Fig. 2DE) change with eccentricity for the group average and each of the five human subjects (Fig. 2F).
 The proportional (and absolute) changes are largely similar across individuals.
-The data is (approximately) a straight line on a log-log plot, and hence is well described by a power function $m(E) \propto E^p$ over the range of tested eccentricities.
+The data is (approximately) a straight line one a log-log plot, and hence is well described by a power function $m(E) \propto E^p$ over the range of tested eccentricities.
 A fixed proportional change in eccentricity thus causes a fixed proportional change in processing delay.
 A power of p=-0.34 provides the best fit to the first subject's data (see Fig. 2D).
-A power of p=-0.33 provides the best fit to the group averaged data (see Fig. 2E).
-This best-fitting power entails that an 8-fold increase in eccentricity entails a 2-fold decrease in visual processing delay.
-The data strongly suggest that eccentricity lawfully changes the speed at which a given stimulus property is processed.
+A power of p=-0.33 provides the best fit to the grouped averaged data (see Fig. 2E).
+This best-fitting power entails that an 8-fold increase in eccentricity lawfully changes the speed at which a given stimulus property is processed.

-Psychophysical Results: Size-Control Experiment
+Size-Control Experiment

 Well-designed scientific studies attempt to rule out obvious potential confounding factors as alternative explanations of the results (Burge & Burge, 2022).
 The stimuli in the main experiment were composed of beads with sizes that covaried (i.e. scaled perfectly) with the eccentricity being probed (see Fig. 1D).
 But stimulus-size itself has been identified as a factor that can modulate the temporal properties of visual processing, both in psychophysics and neurophysiology (Virsu et al., 1982; Watson, 1986; Carrasco et al., 2003; Dacey et al., 2000; Bair, Cavanaugh, Movshon, 2003; Churan, Richard, Pack, 2009).
-To justifiably conclude that eccentricity is responsible for the effects reported here, bead-size must be controlled for.
+To justifiably conclude that eccentricity is responsible for the effects reported here, we must control for bead-size.